platyblog/platyblog.github.io/content/post/streamless.md

     streamless X -> streamless Y -> streamless (X + Y).
 ```

-Let us first understand why the problem is non-trivial.
+Let's first understand why the problem is non-trivial.

 Let $f: \mathbb N \rightarrow X + Y$.
 Classically, we obviously know that the stream $f$ contains either an infinity of elements of $X$ or an infinity of elements of $Y$, maybe of both.
-By extracting the corresponding substream, we should be able to conclude.
+By extracting such a substream, any of our oracles would allow us to conclude.

 However one cannot in general decide which of $X$ or $Y$ to chose: we therefore are seemingly unable to build neither a stream of $X$ nor a stream of $Y$, rendering our hypotheses useless.

 One could therefore ponder whether our definition of finite set can be reduced to one allowing us to only manipulate a list of values, rather than a stream.
 Indeed, a finite set $A$ is intuitively characterised by a finite cardinal, i.e. we can find a list of values containing any element of $A$.
-It however turns out that this alternative definition is strictly stronger, the streamless caracterisation does not allow us to compute the cardinal of our set.
+It however turns out that this alternative definition is strictly stronger, the streamless characterisation does not allow us to compute the cardinal of our set.

 It feels like we cannot extract a stream of one of our types, and it feels like we cannot reduce our definition to a list: I've been completely stuck!
-The first assertion of the previous sentence however turns out to be wrong, as David Reboullet found out and shared his proof with us.
-The proof goes as follows.
+The first assertion of the previous sentence however turns out to be wrong, as David Reboullet found out and shared the following proof with us.
+It goes as follows.

-Assume that $f 0 = inl x0$.
-While we indeed cannot directly extract a substream of X, we can create one by filling out the elements of Y by the dummy value we found, $x0$.
+Assume that $f~0 = inl~ x_0$.
+While we indeed cannot directly extract a substream of X, we can create one by filling out the elements of Y by the dummy value we found, $x_0$.
 Let us name $proj_f$ this stream.

 Now we can ask our oracle for a collision in $proj_f.$ We obtain two distinct indices $n_1,~n_2$ such that $proj_f(n_1) = proj_f(n_2)$.
 This may feel useless granted the collision is likely to be two occurrences of $x_0,$ but we actually do get something by looking at these indices in our original stream $f:$

 * Either we find two elements of X: the collision was real, we won!

 * Or we found at least one element of Y: in addition to $x_0$, we have a couple in X * Y, and their indices in $f$.

 We therefore are able to build a function get_next which associates to a stream either a pair of elements, or a collision.
 Formally in Coq, we simply need to duplicate the code to account whether (f 0) is in X or in Y. With sub_stream_l and sub_stream_r are the obvious projections:

 ```Coq